 Dread at the Waterline: Ancient Terror Meets the Bread Bowl Crowd

-You’ve got these three women, Dread, Horror, and Alarm, the Graeae, those primordial hags who share one fucking eye between them, and they’re not tucked away in some theater where the already converted file in with their tote bags and good intentions.
+You’ve got these three women.
+Dread, Horror, and Alarm.
+The Graeae, those primordial hags who share one fucking eye between them, passing it back and forth like it’s the last spliff at the end of the world.
+And they’re not tucked away in some theater where the already converted stumble in with their smug pretensions and their pre-show wine.
 No. They’re at Aquatic Park, which if you know anything about San Francisco, is this weird municipal compromise between tourist postcard and actual living city.
-It’s where the Bay laps up against the land like it’s still not sure about the whole arrangement, where old Italian guys still swim in winter because that’s what they’ve always done, where joggers and junkies and families grilling on disposable barbecues all occupy the same crescent of sand and concrete.
+The Bay laps up against the land like it’s still not sure about the whole arrangement.
+Old guys in speedos swim in 50 degree waterΒ because…Β Fuck if I know why they do that.Β Β Joggers and junkies and families grilling on disposable barbecues all occupy the same crescent of sand and concrete, and nobody asks anybody else what they’re doing there, because everybody knows what they’re doing there.
+They’re doing the same thing.
+They’re living near the water.

-And that’s exactly why it works, why it’s the only place this should happen.
+And that’s exactly why it works.
+That’s the only place this should happen.

 We Players, Caroline Parsons, Maria Leigh, Julie Douglas, Aquatic Park, theater, theatre, site integrated, performance, documentation, photography, jamie lyonsMaria Leigh, We Players, Trio Happening.
 Aquatic Park, San Francisco, site integrated theatre, maritime, performanceWe Players, site integrated theatre, aquatic park, performance, san francisco, maritime maria leigh, julie douglas, caroline parsons

-That’s the real performance: the collision between the casual and the cosmic, happening right there where the city peters out and the Pacific begins its long argument with the continent.
+That’s the real performance.
+The collision between the casual and the cosmic, happening right there where the city peters out and the Pacific begins its long argument with the continent.
+An argument the Pacific is going to win, by the way.
+It’s already winning.
+It’s been winning for a while.

 We Players: Trio Happening with Maria Leigh, Caroline Parson, Julie Douglas; produced by Ava Roy and Lauren Dietrich Chavez